 If you ask me, the hit Apple TV+ show Ted Lasso was one of the best things to happen in 2020 when Season One dropped in July of that year.
 It quickly became a runaway success and I think it’s exactly what many of us needed during an exceptionally dark and difficult time.
 Full of heart, humor and endless optimism, the underdog story of Ted Lasso quickly became my favorite TV show and I’m not ready for it to end.
 But end it must.
-Season 3 is almost finished filming and will likely be the series’ last season, according to Brett Goldstein, the show’s writers and co-stars.
-But before we get all weepy about the yet-to-be-released final season, we can enjoy tonight’s Emmy awards – the show has a whopping 20 nominations – and share in the actors’ much-deserved success!
-Tonight you’ll find me on my couch with a cuppa tea and the famous Ted Lasso biscuits that are a recurring theme throughout the show.
+Season 3 just dropped last week and before we get all weepy about the final season, we can enjoy the actors’ much-deserved success!
+Tonight, you’ll find me on my couch with a cuppa tea and the famous Ted Lasso biscuits that are a recurring theme throughout the show.

 If you don’t currently watch Ted Lasso, here’s a review of the first season, which will give you a taste of what to expect.
 If you do watch it, you may have felt a pang of envy, every time Rebecca devoured one of Ted’s biscuits (although actress Hannah Waddingham confessed that during Season 1, the biscuits tasted like sponge but were significantly improved by Season 2).
 ‘Biscuits with the boss’, Ted’s daily offering of freshly baked biscuits to his boss, is a heartwarming part of the show, so much so that Apple TV+ shared the official biscuit recipe with Today Food.